Power BI vs Tableau: Who takes the win?

 Real-time Data Processing

 Winner: Tableau.
-The biggest differentiator between these two is Tableau’s ability to easily work with large volumes of data.
-If your organisation has a particularly large database this may be the better option for you.
+The biggest differentiator is Tableau’s ability to easily work with large volumes of data.
+If your organisation has a particularly large database, this may be the better option for you.

 Power BI vs Tableau: Integration and Compatibility

-More often than not, organisations have multiple sources of data and systems in place to help out with other areas of the business.
-It is therefore important that the data analytics tool chosen easily integrates with these solutions.
+Organisations often have multiple data sources and systems in place to help with other business areas.
+It is important that the chosen data analytics tool easily integrates with these solutions.

 Power BI Integration and Compatibility